 An assessment under Section 3.33 of the Environmental Planning and Assessment Act 1979 (EP&A Act) has been undertaken.
-It has been prepared in accordance with the Department of Planning and Environment's Guideline, 'A Guide to Preparing Planning Proposals' considering the following:
+It has been prepared in accordance with the Department of Planning and Environment's Guideline, 'Local Environmental Plan Making Guideline' (December 2021) considering the following:

-- Will the Planning Proposal give effect to the objectives and actions of the applicable regional, or district plan or strategy (including any exhibited draft plans or strategies) - Will the Planning Proposal give effect to a Council's endorsed local strategic planning statement, or another endorsed local strategy or strategic plan? - Is the planning proposal consistent with applicable state environmental planning policies? - Is the planning proposal consistent with the applicable Ministerial directions (s.9.1 directions)?
+- Will the Planning Proposal give effect to the objectives and actions of the applicable regional, or district plan or strategy (including any exhibited draft plans or strategies)? - Will the Planning Proposal give effect to a Council's endorsed local strategic planning statement, or another endorsed local strategy or strategic plan? - Is the planning proposal consistent with any other applicable State and regional studies or strategies? - Is the planning proposal consistent with applicable state environmental planning policies? - Is the planning proposal consistent with the applicable Ministerial directions (s.9.1 directions)?